-&lt;sup>159 There has been substantial debate in the approval of prior Procurement Plans related to whether a full requirements approach is a more suitable approach for eligible retail customers.
+158 There has been substantial debate in the approval of prior Procurement Plans related to whether a full requirements approach is a more suitable approach for eligible retail customers.
 In approving the 2015 Plan and rejecting the Illinois Competitive Energy Association's full requirements procurement proposal as "not supported by the record," the Commission stated that it "wishe[d] to make clear that it is not inclined to consider future years' full requirements procurement proposals absent new arguments supported by an analysis quantifying benefits to eligible retail customers."
 ICC Docket No. 14-0588, Final Order dated December 17, 2014 at 114.
 Since that decision, the IPA has not been made aware of any new arguments in favor of full requirements (let alone new arguments supported by analyses quantifying benefits to eligible retail customers), and notes the continued success of its procurement approach in producing highly competitive service rates for Ameren Illinois, MidAmerican and ComEd eligible retail customers.

-&lt;sup>161 220 ILCS 5/16-111.5(f).
+^{160 220} ILCS 5/16-111.5(f).

-Section 2, these products still must be standardized in such a way that the winning bidders may be selected based on price alone, and the price is subject to a market-based benchmark.
-As discussed in Chapter 2, while the ICC clarified its understanding of the definition of "standard wholesale product" in its approval of the 2014 and 2015 Procurement Plans, the IPA's authority to procure other products, including shaped forward contracts and option contracts, could be subject to future litigation.
+contracts and option contracts, could be subject to future litigation.
 Markets for products that are specifically designed for the IPA's requirements, such as full requirements contracts or over-the-counter options, will likely have limited transparency.
 The IPA's procurement structure requires a benchmarking and approval process and may not be compatible with such a low level of transparency.